MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 to that topic.

 When a new `SourceExport` is added to a Kafka Source, the new export needs to be hydrated from the upstream topic to ensure it has a complete view of the topic contents.

-This creates several potential issues regarding the semantics of Kafka Sources:
+Each export will potentially include a different set of metadata columns in its output relation so the source will need to handle message construction on a per-export basis.

--   If a new `SourceExport` is added, its resume upper will be the minimum value.
-If this resume upper is merged with the existing resume upper for the source (which is what happens in Postgres and MySQL sources), it will cause the consumer to begin reading from each partition at the lowest offset available (or the 'start offset' defined on the Kafka Source).
+When a new `SourceExport` is added, its resume upper will be the minimum value.
+When this resume upper is merged with the existing resume upper for the source it will cause the consumer to begin reading from each partition at the lowest offset available (or the 'start offset' defined on the Kafka Source).
 This means that we will potentially do a long rehydration to catch up to the previous resume-upper, such that existing `SourceExports` will not see any new data until the rehydration completes.
--   There is one existing Consumer Group ID used by the Kafka Source, and the source commits the consumer offset to the kafka broker each time the progress collection advances through reclocking.
-Since the Consumer may need to read from earlier offsets to complete the snapshot of the new `SourceExport`, it's unclear how this may affect external progress tracking and broker behavior.

-Open Question:

--   Do we need to do anything special to handle any of the above?
+This behavior is the same in the Postgres and MySQL sources, so will be left as-is for now.
+In the future we need to refactor the source dataflows to track progress on a per-export basis and do independent reclocking such that we can manage the timely capabilities / progress of each source export independently.

 #### Migration of source statements and collections